Italian Football Federation president resigns after World Cup disaster | OneFootball

 Gambar artikel:Italian Football Federation president resigns after World Cup disaster

-Gabriele Gravina has resigned as president of the Italian Football Federation following Italy’s failure to qualify for the 2026 World Cup.
+Gabriele Gravina has resigned as president of the Italian Football Federation (FIGC) following Italy’s failure to qualify for the 2026 World Cup.

 Video OneFootball